tarantool/doc/doc/1.7/reference/configuration/cfg_snapshot_daemon.rst

 The checkpoint daemon is a fiber which is constantly running.
 At intervals, it may make new snapshot (.snap) files and then may remove old snapshot files.
-If the checkpoint daemon removes an old snapshot file, it will also remove any write-ahead log (.xlog) files that are older than the snapshot file and contain information that is present in the snapshot file.
+If the checkpoint daemon removes an old snapshot file, it will also remove any write-ahead log (.xlog) files which are older than the snapshot file and which contain information that is present in the snapshot file.

 The :ref:`checkpoint_interval <cfg_checkpoint_daemon-checkpoint_interval>` and